 [The prepared statement of Dr. Ross appears in the appendix.]
-The Chairman.
+The CHAIRMAN.
 Mr. Turvey.

-STATEMENT OF VICTOR E. TURVEY, PRESIDENT OF THE MIDWEST REGION, UNITED HEALTHCARE OF THE MIDWEST, INC. MARYLAND HEIGHTS, MO services to seniors in America.
+STATEMENT OF VICTOR E. TURVEY, PRESIDENT OF THE MID-WEST REGION, UNITED HEALTHCARE OF THE MIDWEST, INC. MARYLAND HEIGHTS, MO

-Mr. Turvey.
+Mr. TURVEY.
 Thank you, Mr. Chairman and members of the committee, for the opportunity to testify on our experience in the Medicare+Choice program.
 I am Victor Turvey, Midwest President of United Healthcare.
 I am based in St. Louis and responsible for our midwestern health plan operations in Iowa, Nebraska, Missouri, Wisconsin, and Illinois.

 United Healthcare and its parent company, United Health Group, have a longstanding commitment to Medicare beneficiaries.
-In fact, United Health Group is the largest provider of health care best interest of the patient.
+In fact, United Health Group is the largest provider of health care services to seniors in America.